 This residency should for your benefit, not ours.
 Any work you make here is 100% yours, and we have no expectations about what you do or don't do when you are through with the residency.

-Applications are awarded seasonally, as space and funding permits.
-Critical and investigative projects in any field of study that relate to or address our general commitments will be given priority.
-We encourage you to apply individually or as a collective.
+Critical and investigative projects in any field of study that relate to or address our general commitments will be given priority, and we encourage you to apply individually or as a collective.

 You will be asked to provide the following: